HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/mandatory_tasks/prepare_configure_networking.md

     host: "your-dx-instance.example.com"
   ```

-## Configuring Cross-origin Resource Sharing (CORS)
+## Configuring Cross-Origin Resource Sharing (CORS)

-The HCL DX 9.5 Helm chart lets you configure Cross-origin Resource Sharing (CORS) for all add-on applications to DX Core, such as Digital Asset Management or Ring API.
-This configuration enables other applications to access the APIs provided by these add-ons.
+The HCL DX 9.5 Helm chart allows you to configure Cross-Origin Resource Sharing (CORS) configuration for all the `addon` to Core applications such as Digital Asset Management or Ring API.
+This allows you to access the APIs provided by those applications in other applications with ease.

 You can define a list of allowed hosts for a specific application using the following syntax in your `custom-values.yaml`: